 WestJet and Vancouver International Airport (YVR) announced they have a “new pilot taking flight” soon.

-The clever play on words refers to a pilot project that will offer voluntary COVID-19 testing to WestJet guests on select departing flights out of Vancouver.
-Unfortunately, although the experimental exercise is supposed to launch this fall, the partners have just announced the research partner – the University of B.C. – but not what academic division.
-The project is still being designed but ostensibly, passengers will be offered tests and be given rapid results at the airport.
+The clever play on words refers to a pilot project in which voluntary COVID-19 testing will be offered to WestJet guests on select departing flights out of Vancouver.
+Although the exercise is supposed to launch this fall, the partners have just announced the research partner – the University of B.C.
+The project is still being designed but ostensibly, passengers will be offered rapid results at the airport.
 But before any of that happens, YVR will be consulting with passengers about their perceptions and willingness to undergo voluntary COVID-19 testing.

 For its part, Health Canada has been slow to evaluate rapid, “point of care” tests that detect COVID infections or antibodies, even though they are already being used in private industries and in many countries.
 The heat is now on Health Canada to catch up to the U.S. and other nations.
 No one expects such tests to be perfect.
 Even the COVID-19 detection tests used by government agencies have problems with sensitivity and specificity.